jacobmswisher/ArcGIS-Field-Maps/Sections/Part 2 - Configuring a Data Collection Environment for ArcGIS Field Maps.md

 In the create a feature layer window, assign your new layer a name (ex.
 ND_places_points) and make sure the geometry is set to point layer.

-When collecting data in the field, it is generally a good idea to keep track of GPS metadata and to enable Z-values if you want to know the elevation of the features you create with ArcGIS Field Maps.
+When collecting data in the field, it is generally a good idea to keep track of GPS metadata and to enable Z-values if you want to know the altitude of the features you create with ArcGIS Field Maps.
 Enable both of these options, then click the next button.

 <p align="center">
   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Field%20Maps/Figure%203.jpg">